Sport in Tasmania: Rugby league

-Touch football

-Touch Football is played in the Summer months in Tasmania.
-Competitions are located in Hobart, Launceston, Devonport and Burnie.

 Rugby union

 The Tasmanian Rugby Union Statewide League consists of 10 Teams and was first established in 1933.
 The senior men's state representative side for the Tasmanian Rugby Union is the Tasmanian Jack Jumpers.
 Rugby union in Tasmania consists of the following divisions : Men's, Women's, Junior Under 18, Junior Under 16, Juniors Under 14.

 Soccer

-The Football Federation Tasmania (FFT) is the governing body for associational football (soccer) in Tasmania.
-FFT runs men's, women's and youth competitions in both the North and South of Tasmania.
-The main season is run in winter.
+The Football Federation Tasmania (FFT) is the governing body for association football (soccer) in Tasmania.
+It oversees men's, women's, and youth competitions across the state, with the main season running in winter.
+FFT is also dedicated to grassroots development, organising junior leagues, coaching clinics, and community programs to increase participation and foster a love for the game.
+It collaborates with Football Australia and other state federations to align with national standards and initiatives, including the National Club Accreditation Scheme.